Skip to content

 Tutorial and images by econoalchemist.

 A paranoid guide for advanced users with a focus on security, privacy, and verification to ensure their self-custodied cold storage wallet is ready for adversarial environments.
 By following this guide, you will be prepared for storing your keys on a COLDCARD® that shall never — in its entire life — be connected to a computer of any kind.
 It will always get power from COLDPOWER or similar.
-Sneakernet via microSD shall be used for firmware upgrades and PSBT transfers.
+Sneakernet via MicroSD shall be used for firmware upgrades and PSBT transfers.

 This guide covers: - Checking the tamper-evident bag - Verifying and updating firmware - Setting up a PIN - Verifying the dice roll math - Generating seed words with 256 bits of entropy by dice rolls - Creating a passphrase - Verifying the Sparrow Wallet download - Air-gapped communication and transacting between COLDCARD and Sparrow Wallet - Steel plate backup demonstration